Efficient Weingarten Map and Curvature Estimation on Manifolds: Introduction

+Our motivation comes from the need to estimate the curvature for unstructured point cloud data.
 Efficient estimation of (Gaussian/mean/principal) curvature for point cloud data is an important but difficult problem.
 In geometry, curvature contains much information of the underlying space of an unordered point set.
 Therefore it provides prior information in many applications such as surface segmentation \cite{woo2002new,rabbani2006segmentation}, surface reconstruction \cite{wang2006fitting,Berger2016A,TANG201828}, shape inference \cite{Curvatureaugmentedtensorvoting,Dey2002Shape}, point cloud simplification \cite{discretecurvaturenorm,Efficientsimplification} and feature extraction \cite{Automaticdatasegmentation}.
 However, methods used to estimate curvature are restricted.
 Direct computation on point clouds often requires local parametrization.
 One needs to fit a local parametric surface first.
 Then the curvature is obtained by substituting the coefficients into an analytical formula.
 Another way is to estimate curvature after surface reconstruction which turns point clouds into triangular meshes or level sets of some distance function \cite{Inferringsurfacetraceanddifferentialstructure,Hoppe,Levin1998The,OnsurfacenormalandGaussiancurvature}.
 However, there is little theory about estimation error analysis like convergence rate.
 This is not surprising since these existing algorithms are not aiming at minimizing the estimation error of the curvature, but instead to minimize the error of the surface approximation.
-Note that even when surfaces are close to each other under the Euclidean distance, their curvatures might not be close to each other.
+In addition, even when surfaces are close to each other under the Euclidean distance, their curvature might not be close to each other.
 For example, we can perturb a straight line a little bit so that the curvature is far away from zero.
 As a result, a more direct and efficient approach with theoretical guarantee on the estimation error is needed.